SoftwareAG/c8y-releasenotes/content/release-10-17-0/applications-10-17-0.md

 <tr>
 <td>Web SDK</td>
-<td>Plugins installed to an application can now be upgraded/downgraded if another version than the installed one is available.
+<td>Plugins installed on an application can now be upgraded/downgraded if another version than the installed one is available.
 In addition a view that allows to install/update/downgrade plugins has been added to the blueprint setup steps.</td>

 <td>MTM-48932</td>
 <td>10.16.248.0</td>
 </tr>